- Last Updated: Saturday, 16 May 2020 17:32

 Advert Carlisle Journal 5th April 1856.

-The Nelsons also owned the South Tyne brick works at Haltwhistle which is where their salt glazed wares were probably produced.
+The Nelsons also owned the South Tyne brick works at Haltwhistle from 1848, which is where their salt glazed wares were probably produced.

 Nelsons also had a marble works in Carlisle which also appears to have acted as a general builders yard